EGA-archive/LocalEGA/docs/ingestion/encryption.rst

 Encryption Algorithm
 ====================

-The encryption procedure should be flexible and chosen independently by each LocalEGA instance, if desired.
-Each site might indeed have its own requirements.
+The encryption procedure uses the Crypt4GH file format.

 In the current implementation, after checksuming an uploaded file, the re-encryption procedure goes as follows.
 For an ingested file ``F``,